a-arakelian/first-steps-in-ML/README.md

-# first-steps-in-ML
+# First steps in ML
-here is a description of my progress into the vastness of machine learning
+This repository like daily planner of my diving into ML world.
+Here experiments with the theoretical knowledge from [this](https://academy.yandex.ru/handbook/ml) course